 Why choose the Bunion Institute for your bunion care?

 If you’re experiencing bunion pain, we’re here to help.
 Our nationally recognized foot and ankle podiatry experts offer the most advanced bunion solutions and the highest success rates in the nation.
 Our doctors of Podiatric medicine (DPMs for short) have years of experience and are leaders in the research and treatment of all bunion conditions.

 At the Bunion Institute (an affiliate of the University Foot and Ankle Institute), we take our patients’ safety seriously.
 Our facility’s Covid-19 patient safety procedures exceed all CDC recommendations.
 Masks are required in our facilities at all times.

-We are conveniently located through the Los Angeles area with locations in or near Santa Monica (on Wilshire Blvd.), Beverly Hills, West Los Angeles, Manhattan Beach, Northridge, Downtown Los Angeles, Westlake Village, Granada Hills, and Valencia California, to name a few.
+We are conveniently located through the Los Angeles area with locations in or near Santa Monica (on Wilshire Blvd.), Beverly Hills, West Los Angeles, Manhattan Beach, Northridge, Downtown Los Angeles, Westlake Village, Granada Hills, and Valencia, California.